YusufYuso/shell_/README.md

-# This is shell_/ Repository
+# This is shell_ project repository

-Where you can find shell_/ Project's folders/files.
+Where you can find all of shell_ Project's folders/files.